 Thomas McInerney’s career began as a junior employee in Citicorp Bank where he spent five years.
-While he was working here he attended night school to get his BA from St. John’s where he served as Chairman of the board of Trustees of St. Johns since 2006.
-McInerney has also been awarded the University Gold Medal, the highest alumni award from St. Johns.
+While he was working there he attended night school to get his BA from St. John’s, where he has served as Chairman of the Board of Trustees since 2006.
+McInerney has also been awarded the University Gold Medal, the highest alumni award from St. John's.

 “I take a holistic approach to investing in a company.
 Why this company, what are its strengths and weaknesses?
 Is their application better than the competition?
 What is the size of the market?
 Management team counts the most, you need people who will figure it out.
 Basically I look for a great application and great management.”

 At Bluff Point McInerney and his team look at investments in companies with between $5 and $20 million in annual revenue operating in the information services, financial services or the healthcare space.
 This is a big change from his private equity days where typical companies would have between $50 – 700 million in annual revenue.
 His current investments are on a smaller scale.

 What are some things to look out for?

 McInerney believes voice recognition is a technology to watch out for as it develops – anything that makes getting data into systems easier and more efficient as this is a hugely time consuming process.
 This is an interesting space.
 Social media is a rapidly growing and volatile sector with big winners and big losers occurring every month.
 McInerney also believes that the IT or technology industry is somewhat immune to cycles unlike hotel, travel or manufacturing industries.

 The US built this "can do" attitude like no other place on earth, according to McInerney.
 Coupled with this is a superb education system here, hundreds of very high quality institutions.
 “People all over the world send their kids to the US to be educated.”